Project-Kombil/OD/README.md

 * The code follows the stylelint guidelines for SCSS linting.
 * The editor is configured using the editorconfig file.
 * The code is written functionally and is testable.

-## Live Preview
-To preview a live and working version of the app, go to: ...